 FREQUENTLY ASKED QUESTIONS ON INDIE GRANTS FUNDING & SELECTION

-An independent panel of industry evaluators read all scripts and optional supporting materials and select projects to fund based on the quality of the screenplay and story and feasibility within the Indie Grant's funding parameters.
+An independent panel of industry evaluators read all scripts and optional supporting materials and select projects to fund based on the quality of the screenplay and story and feasibility within INDIE GRANTS's funding parameters.
 The process is fair and anonymous.

-There is a limited pool of funds available to finance short films through the Indie Grants.
+There is a limited pool of funds available to finance short films through INDIE GRANTS.
 As part of the evaluation process, independent third-party evaluators will determine the reasonable amount of funds needed to produce each project, and the feasibility of each project's execution within the program's parameters.
 (If an optional, existing production budget is submitted with the original application, it will be part of this consideration.)
 That determination will be used by the evaluators and the South Carolina Film Commission (SCFC) to determine the number of projects funded and the funds each project receives, within the available funding pool.
+Selected projects will then be offered that amount as a managed production budget.

 Bottom line: We're looking for strong, unique and creative scripts that can be produced realistically as an independent short film.